Roman J. Hoyos

 THE RISE AND FALL OF POPULAR SOVEREIGNTY: CONSTITUTIONAL CONVENTIONS, LAW, AND DEMOCRACY IN NINETEENTH-CENTURY AMERICA (forthcoming)

-Peaceful Revolution and Popular Sovereignty: Reassessing the Constitutionality of Southern Secession in SALLY HADDEN AND PATRICIA MINTER, EDS., Signposts: New Directions in Southern Legal History (University of Georgia Press, 2013)
+Peaceful Revolution and Popular Sovereignty: Reassessing the Constitutionality of Southern Secession in SIGNPOSTS: NEW DIRECTIONS IN SOUTHERN LEGAL HISTORY (S. Hadden and P. Minter, eds.; University of Georgia Press, 2013)

-Beyond Classical Legal Thought: Law and Governance in Postbellum America, 1865-1920 in ALFRED BROPHY AND SALLY HADDEN, EDS., A Companion to American Legal History (Wiley-Blackwell, 2013)
+Beyond Classical Legal Thought: Law and Governance in Postbellum America, 1865-1920 in A COMPANION TO AMERICAN LEGAL HISTORY (A. Brophy and S. Hadden, eds.; Wiley-Blackwell, 2013)

 A Province of Jurisprudence?: The Invention of a Law of Constitutional Conventions in LAW BOOKS IN ACTION: ESSAYS ON THE ANGLO-AMERICAN LEGAL TREATISE (M. Dubber and A. Fernandez, eds.; Hart, 2012)

-The People's Privilege: The Franking Privilege, Constituent Correspondence, and Political Representation in Mid-Nineteenth Century America, LAW AND HISTORY REVIEW (Spring 2013)
+The People's Privilege: The Franking Privilege, Constituent Correspondence, and Political Representation in Mid-Nineteenth Century America, 31 LAW AND HISTORY REVIEW 101 (Cambridge University Press, February 2013)

 An Introduction to Constitutional Conventions and Constitutional Compilations, MAKING OF MODERN LAW: PRIMARY SOURCES, 1620-1926 (Gale Cengage) (website)